Relationships – Emotionally Focused Therapy

 “How come we love each so much yet tend to argue, say hurtful things and fight so much?”

 “Somehow our relationship has lost its warmth and spark.
-We just can’t talk to each other anymore.”
+We’ve become distant and just can’t talk to each other anymore.”

 “It feels like we’re just two people living under the same roof now.
 The chemistry and love that brought us together is starting to fade or seems to have fizzled out.”